ARIKAYCE targets MAC at the site of infection1-3

 • Penetration of biofilms and macrophages to reach the sites where MAC lives and replicates

-ARIKAYCE was developed to penetrate biofilm and kill MAC1,3-5:
+ARIKAYCE was developed to penetrate biofilms and kill MAC1,3-5:

 amikacin liposome inhalation suspension and pulmovance technology